IARCbioinfo/RNAseq_analysis_scripts/README.md

 ```

 ### Details
-The script performs DE analysis of gene count data under a Poisson glm with package *DESeq2*
+The script performs DE analysis of gene count data under a Poisson glm with package *DESeq2*.
+When multiple groups are present (e.g., A, B, and C), computes results for contrasts corresponding to all combinations of 2 groups (A vs B, A vs C, and B vs C).

 ### Output
 - a plot of fold changes as a function of normalized counts
-- a plot of normalized counts of the most significant DE gene, as a function of the group
+- plots of normalized counts of the most significant DE gene, as a function of the group, for each pair of group levels
-- a .csv file with gene names, fold changes, and p-values
+- .csv files with gene names, fold changes, and p-values, for each combination of 2 groups
 - a .RData file with 1 object: the deseq2 results table